MetatransApps/Android_LIB_Commons2D/README.md

 Of course, it supports Camera view and related features.
 The camera representation supports static camera (like in Gravity and Balloons games) as well as moving camera (like in the Maze game)

-# Exemplary games, uploaded to various App Stores, which has this Framework as dependency:
+# Exemplary games, uploaded to various App Stores, which use this Framework and has its dependency:
   - https://metatransapps.com/gravity-force-finger-137-cross-the-orbits/
   - https://metatransapps.com/non-stop-balloons-shooter-for-kids-and-adults/
   - https://metatransapps.com/maze-runner-2d-old-school-labyrinth-offline-game/